“What a trouper this kid is!” – Harrison Carroll, 1950

 May 31, 1939: Judy was currently working on Babes In Arms but had the day off from filming, as the assistant director’s notes state that she was in school, plus she had a sitting at the portrait studio.

 May 31, 1940: Filming continued on Strike Up The Band on the “Riverwood High School” and “Morgan Dining Room” set.
 Time called: 9 a.m.; dismissed: 4:05 p.m.

 May 31, 1945: The second day of filming in Chatsworth, Los Angeles, on The Harvey Girls, the “Exterior Train in Desert” set.
 Time called: 10 a.m.; dismissed: 3:45 p.m.
 Filming continued on location in Chatsworth for the next two days which were the final days of shooting on the film.
-Judy subsequently went in for “loops” (post-dubbing dialogue for various scenes) for a few days with loops done on June 14th as her final day of work on the film.
+After everyone was back at the studio, Judy went in for “loops” (post-dubbing dialogue for various scenes) for a few days with the last session of loops on June 14, her final day of work on the film.